FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Successfully connecting with a distressed seller early in the process will help establish a relationship and prevent missed deadlines down the road.

-Just like many other real estate investing strategies, you don’t necessarily need money to get started with pre foreclosure wholesaling!
-If you have funds to invest, you should consider investing in marketing options, whether that be direct mail, hiring bird dogs, or bandit signs.
+Just like many other real estate investing strategies, you don’t necessarily need money to get started with pre-foreclosure wholesaling!
+If you have funds to invest, you should consider pre foreclosure investing in marketing options, whether that be direct mail, hiring bird dogs, or bandit signs.

-If you are tight on cash, you can always start with driving for dollars or look at your local Multiple Listing Service (MLS).
+If you are tight on cash, you can always start by driving for dollars or looking at your local Multiple Listing Service (MLS).
 You can start by looking for homes that are showing signs of neglect or vacancy.

 Vacant homes can signal an absentee owner situation.
 Signs of neglected maintenance may indicate a deeper issue and a distressed seller.